elbwalker/walkerOS/website/docs/walkeros/event-model.md

 }
 ```

-This structure remains consistent across all interactions, whether a
+This structure remains consistent across all interactions, whether the event is
-`page view`, `page read`, `product add`, or `session start` and
+a `page view`, `page read`, `product add`, or `session start` and
 `order complete`.
 Event names are a combination of the entities involved
 (_promotion_) and the action performed (_view_).

 ### Data Properties

-These properties describe the entity in more detail.
+Data properties describe the entity in more detail.
 Depending on the entity
-(e.g., _product_, _order_, _article_), these can vary and provide specific
+(e.g. _product_, _order_, _article_) they can vary and provide specific insights
-insights relevant to the interaction.
+relevant to the interaction.

 ### Context

 Context refers to the state or environment in which the event was triggered.
 It
 could be as simple as a page position or as complex as the logical stage in a
-user journey, like a shopping process from inspiration to checkout.
+user journey, like a shopping journey from inspiration to checkout stage.

 ### Globals

 Globals describe the overall state influencing events or user behavior.
 These
-might include the theme used, page type for the web, or general cart value.
+might include the theme used, page type for web, or cart value.

 ### User

-Three identifiers are used for stitching together user journeys: id, device, and
+There are three identifiers are used for stitching together user journeys: id,
-session.
-This enables cross-device tracking or link sessions for a cohesive user
+device, and session.
+This enables cross-device tracking or linking sessions for
-journey.
+a cohesive user journey.

 ### Consent

-Keeps the permissions granted by the user, which is crucial for subsequent data
+Consent captures the permissions granted by the user, which is crucial for
-processing and helpful to compliance with privacy regulations.
+subsequent data processing and helpful to comply with privacy regulations.

 ### Source

-The source details the origin of the event, including type (web, app, server),
+The source is the origin of the event, including type (web, app, server),
 specific site or component, and referrer information for basic journey
 attribution.

 ## Principles

-### Structured Flexibility
+### Structured flexibility

-The event model is tailored to fit a company's requirements while maintaining a
+The event model is made to fit every company's requirements while maintaining a
-structured approach for easy data access and interpretation.
+structured approach for easy access and interpretation.

 ### First-Party

-Data With walkerOS, data is collected directly and built into your code.
-This
+With walkerOS data is collected directly and built into your code.
+This ensures
-ensures control over what, when, and where data is measured, enhancing data
+control over what, when, and where data is measured, enhancing data management
-management and privacy.
+and privacy.

 ### Source of Truth

 A single source of truth for data ensures comparability, manageability, and
 minimizes implementation efforts, preventing data leaks or inaccuracies.

-### Vendor Agnostic
+### Vendor-agnostic

-The event model is designed to be resilient, flexible, and business-focused,
+The event model is designed to be resilient and flexible, allowing adaptability
-allowing for adaptability to future legal or internal requirements without
+to future legal or internal requirements without vendor lock-in.
-vendor lock-in.

-### Industry Independent
+### Industry-agnostic

-The model supports diverse use cases beyond e-commerce, including publishers,
+The model supports diverse use cases beyond e-commerce, including media, (B2B)
-career sites, travel blogs, and more, ensuring versatility and comparability.
+SaaS, and more, ensuring versatility and comparability.

 ### Mapping